KhushiKumari27X/GreenCart/README.md

-# BudgetCart – Full Stack Grocery E-Commerce Web App
+# GreenCart – Full Stack Grocery E-Commerce Web App

 BudgetCart is a full-stack MERN-based grocery e-commerce application where users can browse products, add items to cart, place orders, and manage their shopping experience.
 It also includes a seller/admin dashboard for product management.